grant350/getLatestMergedPullRequestLables/README.md

-# getLatestMergedPullRequestLables
+# getPullRequestLables
-A github action that gets lables from the most recent merged pull request
+A github action that gets lables from the pull request